dhiarum/CentralizeConfiguration/README.md

 # CentralizeConfiguration
-Having configuration of cloud applications updated
+Having configuration of cloud applications updated in branch v1.0